Download eBooks & Wiring Diagrams (FREE)

 Jerry Cans

 Jerry cans are a type of portable water container but are taller and more narrow in design.
-We use this particular Reliance-branded tank because it comes with a funnel which allows for a simple connection with the Camco sink drain.
+We use this Reliance-branded tank because it comes with a funnel, allowing for a simple connection with the Camco sink drain.

 Recommended Grey Tank